jsenv/core/README.md

 ## Example

-A concrete example using jsenv: `@dmail/assert`.<br />
+A good way to see how something works is to see it in application on a concrete example.
+I recommend to check one of my project using jsenv: `@dmail/assert`.<br />
-It is a npm package meant to be used either on front-end or back-end.<br />
-So it needs to be usable in both browsers and node.js.<br />
-And it would like to run unit tests on a browser and node.js.<br />
+This is an npm package providing a browser and node.js entry point.
+It also runs unit test in a browser and node.js to ensure continuous integration in both environments.<br />

 I encourage you to check `@dmail/assert` to see how it uses jsenv.<br />
 — see [package.json scripts source](https://github.com/dmail/assert/blob/3a308d2e78b9ea217807e27ed4597fbf71f3903f/package.json#L38-L52)